DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Preliminaries

 with $\rho >0$ as the ADMM penalty parameter.
-These updates enforce the constraint iteratively by penalizing violations while updating the dual variable(see~\cite{boyd2011distributed} for details).
+These updates enforce the constraint iteratively by penalizing violations while updating the dual variable (see~\cite{boyd2011distributed} for details).

-However, applying ADMM directly to multiagent trajectory optimization is challenging due to nonlinear, nonconvex inter-agent constraints in~\eqref{eq:inter-robot constraint}.
+However, applying ADMM directly to multi-agent trajectory optimization is challenging due to nonlinear, nonconvex inter-agent constraints~\eqref{eq:inter-robot equality constraint} and~\eqref{eq:inter-robot inequality constraint}.
 A recent work \cite{10288223} addresses this by introducing~\textit{safe-copy variables}.
 These variables satisfy both local and inter-agent constraints, and enable affine consensus constraints, aligning the resulting problem with the standard ADMM form.